ThinkDataEd/curriculum/docs/unit3/lesson18.md

 !!! note "Essential Concepts: "
     Statistical investigative questions guide a Participatory Sensing Campaign so that we can learn about a community or ourselves.
-These Campaigns should be evaluated before implementing to make sure they are reasonable and ethically sound.
+These campaigns should be evaluated before implementing to make sure they are reasonable and ethically sound.

 ###**Lesson:**